Frequently Asked Questions

 Is the linework and data you provide compatible with my field equipment and CAD software?

 Yes.
 You have several options of what format we provide the data to you in, so that no matter what, it will work with what you have.
 In the field, the drone itself does not need to connect to your survey equipment (RTK base station, VRS network, etc.) -- we instead use ground control to correct the ortho and 3D model.
-The CAD linework data we provide you can be a dxf, dwg, csv, or txt file.
+We can provide the CAD linework data in DXF, DWG, CSV, TXT, or ASCII file formats.

 What survey finish CAD software is your linework compatible with?